Elderflower Burnt Basque Cheesecake

 Instructions

-6. Preheat the oven to 400° F (204° C).
-When the oven is ready, place the cheesecake on the baking sheet into the oven and bake for about 50 to 60 minutes, or until the cheesecake is jiggly in the center like Jell-O and is nicely browned on top.
-It should look burnt but the filling will seem like its not cooked.
+5. Preheat the oven to 400° F (204° C).
+When the oven is ready, place the cheesecake on the baking sheet into the oven and bake for about 30 to 35 minutes, or until the cheesecake is jiggly in the center like Jell-O and is nicely browned on top.
+It should look burnt but the filling will appear as if it's not fully cooked.
 It should bounce back like a trampoline when you press on the center of the cake.

 more posts you may enjoy!